mattbierner/blog.mattbierner.com/_posts/2015-05-24-blotre-javascript-weather-client.md

 ## Creating the weather stream
-Let's setup a new substream that our weather app. `updateWeatherStream` create or updates the `'Weather'` stream for the current user.
+Let's setup a new substream that our weather app. `updateWeatherStream` creates or updates the `'Weather'` stream for the current user.

 ```js
 var updateWeatherStream = function(client, color) {